symfony/symfony-docs/book/security.rst

     for most applications, having one main firewall is enough.

-By default, if the submitted credentials are correct, the user will be redirected to the homepage (``/``).
-This can be highly customized, allowing you to, for example, redirect the user to the referrer URL or control the exact redirect URL.
+By default, if the submitted credentials are correct, the user will be redirected to the page original page that was requested.
+This can be highly customized, allowing you to, for example, redirect the user to a specific URL.

 For more details on this and how to customize the form login process in general, see :doc:`/cookbook/security/form_login`.